learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 As you can imagine it gets a bit unwieldy to have hundreds of `if` statements throughout your code.
 Beyond them being just a bit large, they lack organization when categorizing features and they also can be somewhat difficult to read.
 All of these problems are amplified when there are so many!

-For many years, `if` statements is all we had though.
+For many years, `if` statements were all we had.
 So, we kept using them.
 In the past few years, programmers have created a bunch of new testing tools to make testing easier when dealing with many many many many tests.
-It doesn't matter too much, but the main one we are going to be using is called [Mocha](https://mochajs.org/).
+The main one we are going to be using is called [Mocha](https://mochajs.org/).

 Let's walk through the basics of testing.
 You'll discover it's not too different from what you've experienced in the last few labs.
 First things first, open up `index.js` in your terminal.
 You are going to see mostly familiar things: